Mahatma Gandhi New Series: History

-The RBI announced on 18 August 2017 that it would "soon" issue a new ₹50 note.
-RBI announced the specifications of new 200 rupee note in the Mahatma Gandhi New Series, bearing signature of Dr. Urjit R. Patel, Governor of the Reserve Bank of India on 25 August 2017.
+The RBI announced on 18 August 2017 that it would soon issue a new ₹50 note.
+The RBI announced the specifications of the new denomination of the ₹200 note in the Mahatma Gandhi New Series, bearing the signature of Dr. Urjit R. Patel, Governor of the Reserve Bank of India, on 25 August 2017.

 The Reserve Bank of India has also issued ₹10 denomination banknotes in the Mahatma Gandhi New Series.
-The new denomination has a motif of the Sun Temple, Konark on the reverse, depicting the country's cultural heritage.
+The new denomination has on the reverse a motif of the Sun Temple in Konark, depicting the country's cultural heritage.
 The base colour of the note is Chocolate brown.

 The RBI announced on 19 July 2018 that it would shortly issue a new ₹100 note.
-The new denomination has a motif of the Rani Ki Vav (the Queen's Stepwell), a UNESCO World Heritage site in Patan in Gujarat, India on the reverse, depicting the country's cultural heritage.
+The new denomination has on the reverse a motif of the Rani Ki Vav (the Queen's Stepwell), a UNESCO World Heritage site in Patan in Gujarat, depicting India's cultural heritage.
 The base colour of the note is Lavender.

-The Reserve Bank of India has announced on 26 April 2019 that it would shortly issue a new ₹20 note.
-The new denomination has a motif of Ellora Caves, a UNESCO World Heritage site in Aurangabad district, Maharashtra, India on the reverse, depicting the country's cultural heritage continuing with the theme in the Mahatma Gandhi New Series banknotes.
+The Reserve Bank of India announced on 26 April 2019 that it would shortly issue a new ₹20 note.
+The new denomination has on the reverse a motif of Ellora Caves, a UNESCO World Heritage site in Aurangabad district, Maharashtra, depicting India's cultural heritage, continuing with the theme in the Mahatma Gandhi New Series banknotes.

+In May 2023, the Reserve Bank of India announced its decision to withdraw the ₹2,000 notes from circulation.
+Until 30 September 2023 they could be exchanged (to a maximum of 20,000 ₹ in any single transaction) or deposited in bank accounts.
+Despite these measures, the notes remain legal tender.